scylladb/scylla-manager/docs/source/upgrade/index.rst

 **On the Manager Server** display the contents of the scylla-manager.repo and confirm the version displayed is the desired version, in this example 3.0.

+If not, follow the instructions on `Scylla Download Center <https://www.scylladb.com/download/#manager>`_ to update the repo.

+**For the Manager Server and each scylla node**: display the contents of the scylla-manager.repo and confirm the version displayed is the desired version, in this example 3.0.
 CentOS, Red Hat:

 .. code:: sh